mvdheram/LinkedList/README.md

 If no student with the specified attribute value exists, an Exception must be thrown.

 ReadFromFile:
 The file specified by the parameter is read into the current list instance.
 In case the current list is not empty, it is automatically cleared first.
+Sample file: Data.txt

 GetStudentAt:
 The Student at the specified index is retrieved.